-The lab experience day programme has been running for over 7 years.
-In 2017 over 200 students attended from 20 different schools and colleges.
+The lab experience day programme has been running for over 10 years.
+Students from over 30 different schools and colleges have attended.

 When will the Lab Experience days be held?

 - School of Life Sciences will be offering the Lab Experience in our Teaching Laboratories on Monday 3rd, Wednesday 5th, Thursday 6th and Friday 7th of July 2023.

 Lab Experience Day Aims:

 - To promote the study of biology at university

 - To provide students (and accompanying teachers) with some new practical skills by undertaking real lab-based work

 - To enable students to learn about university life from our current students

 Studying Biology at University and an Introduction to the Experiment